IIIF/api/source/auth/2.0/index.md

 This specification distinguishes between three different types of resources:

-* __IIIF Resources__ <!-- formerly description resources, need a better name? --> are the Manifests, Collections and other resources described by the IIIF [Presentation API][prezi-api], including external Annotation Pages. <!-- Come back to this; Annotation pages can be search results, too.
+* __IIIF Resources__ <!-- Documents? --><!-- formerly description resources, need a better name? --> are the Manifests, Collections and other resources described by the IIIF [Presentation API][prezi-api], including external Annotation Pages. <!-- Come back to this; Annotation pages can be search results, too.
 In this first pass of the spec, we are not going to deal with access control on IIIF resources themselves. -->
 * __Content Resources__ are images, videos, PDFs and other resources that are linked from IIIF Manifests, Annotation pages and other IIIF Resources.
 * __Content Resource Services__ <!--Content Resource Descriptions? --> are loaded by client applications such as viewers to obtain information about content resources, and/or how to obtain content resources from a service.
 The [IIIF Image API][image-api] image information (info.json) and the probe service introduced later in this specification are both Content Resource _Services_, but an individual image, served from an image service endpoint is a Content Resource (e.g., a JPEG tile).